seek-oss/sku/docs/docs/multi-language.md

 (via [Vocab](https://github.com/seek-oss/vocab))

-If your application supports in multiple languages you can designate those languages with the `languages` configuration.
+If your application supports multiple languages you can designate those languages with the `languages` configuration.

 Languages can be either a string, e.g. `en` or an object that designates a parent language.
 E.g `{name: "en-AU", extends: "en"}`